mediamonks/seng-device-state-tracker/README.md

 Check the **build** section below to see your you can build for all the targets yourself.

+## Usage information
+When using max-width media queries make sure to set the DeviceStateTracker in reverse order, set the reverseDeviceStateOrder boolean truthy when initializing the DeviceStateTracker class.

+To keep track of the currently selected media query set the stateIndicator boolean truthy.
+This will add a unstyled div element to the DOM.

 ## Usage TypeScript

 **Configuration**